brandlmate/icinga2/doc/02-installation.md

 Please consult the [installation documentation](https://icinga.com/docs/icingaweb2/latest/doc/02-Installation/) for further instructions on how to install Icinga Web 2.

+Consult the [Icinga DB web documentation](ASD) on how to connect Icinga Web 2 with Icinga DB.

-The Icinga 2 API can be defined as [command transport](https://icinga.com/docs/icingaweb2/latest/modules/monitoring/doc/05-Command-Transports/) in Icinga Web 2 >= 2.4.
+The Icinga 2 API can be defined as [command transport](ASD) in Icinga Web 2 >= 2.4.

 ## Addons <a id="install-addons"></a>